OUR MISSION WITH THE ENVIRONMENT

 Expanded Polystyrene will last the full lifetime of the building.
 If you open an external wall where cavity wall insulation was installed, it should look and perform the same even decades later.
 As EPS does not degrade, it’s performance is not affected by time.
 It is also moisture resistant and rot-proof, so even in harsh conditions the material will perform as expected.

 Most other forms of insulation will degrade over time.
-The time it takes to degrade may increase if the insulation is disturbed or exposed to the elements.
+The time it takes to degrade may decrease if the insulation is disturbed or exposed to the elements.
 Some materials used as insulation have been known to settle over time, leaving gaps in the building envelope, leading to problems like thermal looping or cold bridging.

 Insulation that has lost its effectiveness may need to be replaced more often, creating unnecessary waste, decreasing the energy efficiency of the building, and ultimately costing the building owner more money to maintain.
 EPS on the other hand is maintenance free for the life of the building.
 If EPS needs to be removed from a building at any point, the material can be recycled and reused in a wide variety of products and applications.